dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

         - The problem here is that this execution is counter intuitive
           - The same code with non-atomics leaves `x == y == 0`
           - With non-atomics the above code doesn't have a data race and the compiler and hardware are not allowed to invent one
+          - With atomics data races don't exist and this theoretically leaves the possibility of speculative execution
       - The worst scenario is where OOTA loads theoretically result in precondition violations for some opaque third-party library functions
       - ```cpp
         // x and y are only assigned 0,1,2 in the code